ScottPlot/ScottPlot.NET/content/cookbook/4.1/recipes/bracket_invert.md

 ---
+noindex: true
-Title: "Inverted Brackets - ScottPlot 4.1 Cookbook"
+title: "Inverted Brackets - ScottPlot 4.1 Cookbook"
 Description: "By default bracket labels appear clockwise relative to the line formed by their two points.
 Users can invert the direction of brackets as needed."
 Date: 2024-01-21
 Version: ScottPlot 4.1.71